Confirm your age

 Unit price per€80,00

-Unit price per
+Unit price per€99,00

-Unit price per€145,00
+Unit price per€138,00

 Frédéric Cossard

 Through his entirely natural work, Frédéric Cossard gives voice to the terroirs and Burgundy wines, undistorted by agricultural chemicals.
 Having observed, during his years of trading, the existence of harmful viticultural practices, the winemaker used this counterexample to practice unadulterated viticulture.
-Thus, he produces vintages of purity and elegance without artifice that are among the most sought-after in Burgundy.
+Thus, he produces vintages of unadulterated purity and elegance that are among the most sought-after in Burgundy.
 Frédéric worked as a wine broker for some time before creating the Chassorney estate with his partner Laure in 1996: initially a few ares of vines in Saint-Romain, Auxey-Duresses and Savigny-lès-Beaune, and currently ten hectares spread across the Nuits-Saint-Georges, Pommard, Volnay, Bourgogne Hautes Côtes de Beaune and Bourgogne appellations.
 In 2006, he created his own wine trading house and buys organic grapes to vinify, according to his style and convictions, great vintages such as Meursault, Puligny-Montrachet, Chassagne-Montrachet, Pommard, Nuits-Saint-Georges, Chambolle-Musigny, Vosne-Romanée and several Beaujolais crus.
 The practice is not limited to Burgundy since vintages are made from grapes purchased in the Jura or Languedoc.
 At his place, the work of the soil and the vines is done as naturally as possible: regular plowing by horse, no addition of chemical fertilizers or weedkillers.
 The vines are cared for according to the principles of biodynamics: homeopathic treatments based on essential oils, copper and sulfur in minimal doses.
 The harvest is entirely manual, carried out at full maturity, at the end of October.
-Reds or whites, classic Burgundies or more atypical or less "regional" bottles, Frédéric's vintages are rare and coveted wines, which sometimes need to be waited for.
+Reds or whites, classic Burgundies or more atypical or less "regional" bottles, Frédéric's vintages are rare and coveted wines, which sometimes require waiting.

 Natural wine with no added sulfites.